 I am not in any way saying the Cancun Hotel Zone and accompanying beaches aren’t amazing, just that visiting cenotes and Mayan ruins adds something else awesome to your trip.
-Not sure what a cenote is and why you have to visit – read here.
+Not sure what a cenote is and why you have to visit – read what a cenote is here.

-There are a ton of different cenotes near Cancun to choose from, and many offer similar experiences so you don’t need to visit them all.
+There are a ton of different cenotes near Cancun to choose from, and many offer similar experiences.
+With the experiences being similar, you don’t need to visit them all.
 Whether cave, open air, or hybrid, the water is always fresh, and a perfect escape from the sweltering heat.

 I recommend accessing cenotes and to tour Chichen Itza via rental car.
-It is by far the easiest and most cost effective way to see a cenote near Chichen Itza.
+It is by far the easiest and most cost effective way to see a cenote near Chichen Itza (read more on why you should rent a car).
 If you want to pay for a Chichen Itza Tour you can often find one that includes a stop at a cenote or two.